Adrian6759/portfolio/README.md

 Start time: 1500

-Finish time: still working on it
+Finish time: 1730

-Actual time needed to complete: still working on it
+Actual time needed to complete: had to come back and work on it.
+I'd say it was about 2.5-3hrs